Who We Are

 Receive the latest updates and news from the Commission by subscribing to the mailing list.

-Please see our IUAES 2014 page for information on the panelists and their papers, including abstracts.
+Please see our dedicated IUAES Inter Congress page for more information

 We are pleased to announce that our journal Nomadic Peoples is now published by the The White Horse Press